Discover Mana Island Tracks: Explore an Untouched Ecological Treasure

 Unique Vegetation Patterns

-While Mana Island exhibits minimal diversity across its vegetation zones, the landscape is changing.
-Over the next 30-40 years, shrublands and coastal broadleaved forests are expected to expand significantly through natural regeneration and planting programs.
-Grasslands, once dominant, will gradually decrease.
+While diversity across vegetation zones is currently limited, the landscape is evolving.
+Over the next few decades, shrublands and coastal broadleaved forests are expected to expand through natural regeneration and extensive planting programs.

-The island's restoration plan aims to create a mosaic of habitats that support various plant and animal species, enhancing both ecological diversity and significance.
+Grasslands, once widespread due to farming, are gradually diminishing as part of the restoration plan.
+This plan aims to create a mosaic of habitats that support a variety of plant and animal species, boosting ecological health.

 Restoration Success Stories